Douglas Foo: Political career

-Foo was selected as an NMP on 17 September 2018 and received his instrument of appointment from President Halimah Yacob on 26 September 2018.
-He was sworn in with eight other NMPs during the following Parliament sitting on 1 October 2018.
+Foo was selected as an NMP on 17 September 2018.
+He was sworn in during the following Parliament sitting on 1 October.
 He served during the second session of 13th Parliament of Singapore, which commenced on 7 May 2018.

-Foo ceased to be a Member of Parliament following the dissolution of Parliament on 23 June 2020 prior to the 2020 Singaporean general election.
+His term of NMP ended on 23 June 2020 when the Parliament was dissolved prior to the 2020 Singaporean general election.

 Personal life

 Foo is married to Koh Yen Khoon, who he met in 1988 while working at a Délifrance cafe.
 He has 4 sons.